Michael-Stacks/ASCII-3D-Game-Engine-A-Command-Line-FPS/README.md

 🚀 A custom 3D Game Engine using nothing but ASCII in the Windows Command Prompt!

 This project is a First-Person Shooter built on a custom ASCII 3D Game Engine, written entirely in C++.
-No graphics libraries—just raw console manipulation, math, and creative rendering techniques.
+No graphics libraries—just raw console manipulation, pure math, and creative rendering techniques.
 Experience raycasting, depth buffering, and smooth player movement, all running inside the Windows terminal!

 🎮 Engine Features:
 ✔️ Raycasting-based 3D rendering using ASCII characters